iamnotgoodatprogrammingplshelp/duolingo_clone/README.md

 - **Python** (likely for AI/backend)
 - Web frontend frameworks (based on folder structure)
 - RESTful API / backend logic
-*(Adjust this list based on the actual languages/frameworks you use)* :contentReference

 ## 📥 Getting Started